You are eligible for jury service if you are:

 Certain categories of people are exempt from jury service for various reasons.
 This means that they don’t have to serve on a jury.
 Exemptions fall into three main categories:

 Not eligible: Some people are not eligible to be called for service because their jobs are too closely connected with the justice system.
+These include practising barristers or solicitors, prison officers and staff or people employed in forensics labs.
 People with disabilities might also be exempt, depending on the nature of their disability.
+This could include being unable to read or having an ongoing impairment or disability that makes it not possible for them to perform the duties of a juror.

 Disqualified: People are disqualified from serving because of current or past criminal convictions.

-‘Excused as of right’ (not an automatic exemption): Another category of exemption is called ‘excused as of right’.
-This means that you are eligible to be called for service, but you can ask to be excused because of your particular circumstances.
+‘Excused as of right’ (not an automatic exemption): This category of exemption means that you are eligible to be called for jury service, but you can ask to be excused because of your circumstances.
+Reasons can include being over 65 years of age, a medical practitioner, full-time student or have served on a jury in the previous three years and have been excused from serving by a judge.

 The following lists set out the exemptions in different categories.